 Library Resources & Programs

-This summer GPL is bringing the fun to you!
-Join us for baby, toddler and preschool storytimes on Facebook or school age STEAM programs on YouTube!
+GPL is bringing the fun to you!
+Join us for virtual baby, toddler and preschool storytimes!
 Check our calendar for dates and times, as well as information on registering to pick-up craft kits for the programs.
 Did you miss a program?
 No problem!
 Subscribe to our YouTube channel to view past virtual programs!

 1000 Books Before Kindergarten

-The Children’s Department of GPL features a Parent/Teacher section where you can find books on topics from dyslexia to autism to education.
-Search our catalog, or talk to a librarian in the Children’s or Reference sections for assistance locating additional materials.
+The Kids Department of GPL features a Resources section where you can find books and curriculum for caregivers and educators on topics from dyslexia to autism.
+In addition, our 2nd Floor Reference Department features a variety of Nonfiction books on Disabilities, Education, Parenting, etc. Search our catalog, or talk to a librarian in the Kids or Reference sections for assistance locating additional materials.

 If you’re looking for books featuring characters with disabilities ask a librarian for help searching, or check out these resources to find titles.